USO of Illinois Programs

 We work together with our like-minded organizations and partners to create experiences that inspire, educate, entertain, dazzle and delight children of all ages.
 Our Discovery Kids offerings can include the building of terrariums at the Chicago Botanic Garden, backstage tours and actor meet and greets at local theaters, day trips to museums or local zoos, and much, much more!

 This year-round program, held at the USO Center at Great Lakes Naval Station, offers free hot meals with all the fixings the evening before pay day to military personnel.
-The 26 No Dough Dinners, which serve 200-300 Navy recruits per dinner.
+There are 26 No Dough Dinners, which serve 200-300 Navy recruits per dinner.
 Specific ‘No Dough’ dinners are underwritten by companies, clubs, or other organizations throughout Illinois, who actually man the serving line to dish up plates – past dinners have been served by our very own Chicago Cubs!
 Sign up for our newsletter and see who will be at the next USO No-Dough Dinner!

 90% of the military customers that utilize the USO Great Lakes Center are Junior Sailors that are at Naval Station Great Lakes, temporarily, attending military specialty schools.
 No-Dough also attracts military spouses and their children who have a parent serving overseas.

 “Sweet Home Chicago” care packages are one of the many ways the USO of Illinois expresses appreciation to the men and women who serve as a member of the United States Armed Forces.
 The contributions these men and women make for our freedoms are invaluable.
-Enclosed in each “Sweet Home Chicago” Care Package are items especially prepared for Illinois service members deployed abroad.
+Enclosed in each “Sweet Home Chicago” Care Package are items specially prepared for Illinois service members deployed abroad.
 The USO of Illinois supplies personal items, toiletries, snacks, books and magazines, CDs, movies and much more!

 “Overall it’s a great morale booster, especially for soldiers who don’t receive care packages from their families.
-It’s especially impactful in time of need to receive toiletries, books, movies and other things.” -Sargent Jonathan Milam, Illinois National Guard
+It’s especially impactful in a time of need to receive toiletries, books, movies and other things.” -Sargent Jonathan Milam, Illinois National Guard

 Operation Enduring Thanks offers assistance with homecomings and deployments taking place throughout the state of Illinois.
 Whether returning from combat, or deploying to combat— the USO is there to ensure every service member and his or her family feels appreciated and cared for.
 Each year this program, with additional thousands of their family and friends also participating, serves over 2500 military service members.